White demographic decline

-White demographic decline is a decrease in the White populace numerically or as a percentage of the total population in a city, state, subregion, or nation.
-It has been recorded in a number of countries and smaller jurisdictions.
-For example, according to national censuses, White Americans, White Canadians, White Latin Americans, and White Britons are in demographic decline in the United States, Canada, Latin America, and the United Kingdom, respectively.
-White demographic decline can also be observed in other countries including Australia, New Zealand, South Africa, Spain, Italy, France, and Zimbabwe.
+White demographic decline is a decrease in the white populace numerically or as a percentage of the total population in a city, state, subregion, or nation.
+It has been described as occurring in the United States, Canada, Latin America, the United Kingdom, Australia, New Zealand, South Africa, Spain, Italy, France, and Zimbabwe according to various national censuses and other means of tracking racial categorizations.

-Scholars have attempted to address subfactors and anticipated results of White demographic decline in relevant societies.
-The term majority minority has been used to designate an area where a decline, of what are nationally defined as Whites, has resulted in a former majority becoming a minority.
-Examples of this include parts of the United States and Brazil.
-Other notable concepts include demographer Eric Kaufmann's theory of "Whiteshift", which predicts transforming classifications of Whiteness as mixed-race majorities emerge, and social psychologist Jennifer Richeson's research into racial shift conditions, which outline how White people's hostility to other racial groups increases in proportion to their awareness of a drop in White population share.
+Scholars have attempted to address subfactors and anticipated results of white demographic decline in relevant societies.
+The term majority minority has been used to designate an area where a decline, of what are nationally defined as whites, has resulted in a former majority becoming a minority.

-In recent decades, White demographic decline has become a political touchstone for far-right political groups, inspiring conspiracy theories and terrorist violence.
-The politicization of White demographic decline has also manifested as anti-abortion, anti-immigrant and natalist sentiment.
-Academic evidence indicates that immigration significantly contributes to the maintenance of economies, civic institutions, and population levels in places affected by White demographic decline, such as in the Southern United States.
+In recent decades, white demographic decline has become a political touchstone for far-right political groups, inspiring conspiracy theories and terrorist violence.
+The politicization of white demographic decline has also manifested as anti-abortion, anti-immigrant and natalist sentiment.
+Academic evidence indicates that immigration significantly contributes to the maintenance of economies, civic institutions, and population levels in places affected by white demographic decline, such as in the Southern United States.

 Overview

-Definition

-White demographic decline has been statistically observed by academics in relation to countries which conduct a national census and include a white racial or ethnic category.
-Notable experts and scholars of a multitude of fields of study have observed the demographic phenomenon of falling white demography.
-These include anthropologists Leo Chavez, Arizona State University's Luis Plascencia, Rich Benjamin, and University of Louisville's Steven Gardiner.
-Demographers such as William H. Frey, Eric Kaufmann, Rogelio Sáenz, Dudley L. Poston Jr., Ann Morning, and David Coleman.
+In some countries which conduct a national census and include a white racial or ethnic category, certain experts and scholars in various fields of study have reported a decline in white population either as a proportion of the total population or, in other cases, in terms of raw numbers.
+Some of those who have studied this have included anthropologists Leo Chavez, Arizona State University's Luis Plascencia, Rich Benjamin, and University of Louisville's Steven Gardiner; demographers William H. Frey, Eric Kaufmann, Rogelio Sáenz, Dudley L. Poston Jr., Ann Morning, and David Coleman; social geographers like Loughborough University's Marco Antonsich and Syracuse University's Jamie Winders; political scientists Elliot Jager and Robert Pape; and historians Trevor Burnard, and Mark Sedgwick.
+Various national demographic analyses reported a decline in some white populations, as defined by their local nation-based censuses.
+Research conducted at the University of Minnesota identified such occurrences in Europe, North America and Oceania:

-Social geographers such as Loughborough University's Marco Antonsich, and Syracuse University's Jamie Winders, and political scientists Elliot Jager, and Robert Pape, have studied white demographic decline as a measurable and observable process.
-Historians Trevor Burnard, and Mark Sedgwick have published works defining the demographic process in various jurisdictions.
-While they suggest that the white population share is falling in the United States, sociologist Richard Alba and demographer Dowell Myers have stated that this decline is divisive and exaggerated somewhat by the census format.
-Nonetheless, many academics, such as Nicholas Lemann, suggest the decline will affect national election results in the US.